-Melbourne is Australia’s bar capital and hub of live music.
-The central business district not only serves its after-work drinkers but also attracts a young, trendy crowd of professionals.
+Melbourne is Australia’s bar capital and hub of live music – often called the country’s “European enclave”.
+The central business district not only serves its after-work drinkers, but also attracts a young, trendy crowd of professionals.
 Many of the city’s smarter bars are tucked away in the city’s numerous narrow lanes.
-Across the Yarra River, Southgate provides the arts precinct with a strip of bars with riverside views.
-Melbourne is a cool city and often called Australia’s “European” enclave.
-It has a lot of culture, a lot of things to do, great art exhibits, and music.
-You could easily spend over a week here and not regret it.
-Heck, you could end up like so many travelers and find a job and stay here!
+Across the Yarra River, Southgate provides the arts precinct with a strip of bars and riverside views.
+With plenty of culture, activities, art exhibits, and live music, you could easily spend over a week here and not regret it.
+Heck, you might end up like so many travelers that never leave!

-- Hostel Prices: Dorm rooms cost between $26-$34 USD while private rooms cost around $80 USD.
-Base Melbourne is a great hostel to stay at and one of my favorite hostels in the country and the world!
+- Hostel Prices: Dorm rooms cost between $25-$35 USD while private rooms cost around $40 USD.
+Base Melbourne is a great hostel to stay at and one of my favorite hostels in the country, and even the world!
 Definitely stay here if you can.

-- Average Cost of Food: You can easily find pizza parlors, noodle bars, and cafes where you can eat for under $10.
+- Average Cost of Food: You can easily find pizza parlors, noodle bars, and cafes where you can eat for under $10 USD.
 Melbourne is probably the best place to eat cheap in Australia, especially if you like Asian food.
+I’ve had some of the best sushi experiences here.
 However, expect to pay around $20 USD for most sit down restaurants.
-There’s a lot of wine in this region that is very affordable.
-A week’s worth of food is between $50 to 75 USD depending on what you buy.
+There is also a lot of wine in this region that is very affordable.
+A week’s worth of food is between $50 – $75 USD depending on what you buy.

-- Transportation Costs: The city has an integrated public transport system based around extensive train, tram and bus networks.
-Its tram network is the largest in the world, while the rail network is one of the largest in the world.
+- Transportation Costs: The city has an integrated public transport system based around extensive train, tram, and bus networks.
+Its tram and rail networks are the largest in the world.
 The Metlink will give you the prices for the train, trams, and buses depending on where you are going within the city.
 Ride costs are based on distance.

 Read more on the costs of traveling around Oz.